Parmodk2310/Parmodk2310/README.md

 - retrieval and search architectures
 - large-scale data processing

-Over the last two years, I’ve worked on ETL workflows handling 500K+ records, built ML pipelines for classification and forecasting, optimized retrieval systems, and developed AI applications focused on reliability, scalability, and measurable business impact.
+Over the last one years, I’ve worked on ETL workflows handling 500K+ records, built ML pipelines for classification and forecasting, optimized retrieval systems, and developed AI applications focused on reliability, scalability, and measurable business impact.

 I’m particularly interested in how machine learning can improve decision-making in high-scale, data-driven industries like finance and investment technology.